FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/README.md

     I'll spent tomorrow morning trying to fix it, otherwise I will just let it behind and try to fix it some other day.

+    I am also considering starts to study the book "Foundations of Game Engine Development, Volume 1 Mathematics" at the same time to be more familiarized with 3D maths.

 ## Day Two